Hello-AndyJoe/Challenge-13-ORM-ECommerce-BackEnd/README.md

 ## Description

-This application can be used to build the backend of an onllne storefront with the ability to creat, read, update, and delete products, categories and tags.
+This application can be used to build the backend of an onllne storefront with the ability to create, read, update, and delete products, categories and tags.

 ## Table of Contents